tliron/go-ard/README.md

 }
 ```

-Introducing the XJON (eXtended JSON) format that adds support for missing ARD types: integers,
+Introducing the XJSON (eXtended JSON) format that adds support for missing ARD types: integers,
 unsigned integers, and maps with non-string keys:

 ```go